Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

 - **Azure Text Analytics:** To identify the user's mood and recommend appropriate coping mechanisms.
 - **Azure Translator Service:** To provide multilingual support.
 - **Azure OpenAI Services:** To generate and score the content for conversation and quizzes.
-- **Azure Document Intelligence:** For uploaded document processing.
+- **Azure Document Intelligence:**For uploaded document processing.
 - **Azure Cosmos DB for MongoDB(vCore):** Stores user data and provides data management.
 - **Azure Container Registry:** Stores and manages Docker images of our backend services in an efficient way for version control and distribution.
 - **Azure Container Apps:** This was used to deploy and scale our microservices architecture easily.
 - **Azure Web App:** To host and deploy the frontend of Study-Buddy.
 - **Azure Bing Search:** To take a user's query and perform a web search, responding with articles, news, and other relevant information.
+- **Azure Blob Storage:** Used for storing user profile pictures and other uploaded files securely.

 The **Flask-Python** backend of this application makes it both scalable and reliable.
 It has also utilized **Angular.js** in the development of a responsive, interactive frontend; furthermore, multiple APIs, like **Tavily, GIPHY, Google Places,** and **Adzuna**, have been integrated into making the application richer in features, thus capable of handling more extensively.